sgade/MountsRarity/README.md

 # MountsRarity

-World of Warcraft addon that provides rarity data of mounts among the playerbase.
+Provides rarity data for mounts among the playerbase.

 ## Accessing the data